a discussion of estimating products and number lines, the class will be

 takes their turn.

-For the second round, let the second team go first.
+For the second round (Slide 7), let the second team go first.
 For this part of

 the game, students will round one of the factors, and then use mental

 math to complete the estimation.
-Use Piles A and C for this round.
-Use
+Use the square cards and the triangle cards for this round.

-Third round uses Piles C and D. Allow the team with the lower score
+The third round (Slide 8) uses the triangle cards and the star cards.
+Allow the team with the lower score

 to go first.
 For this part of the game, students round both of the